Triangles Develop into Champions

 Rather than recruit a complete team from the factories, MacNab got together with Carl Storck (who had played at Stivers High School in Dayton and was a player, coach and manager of the Cadets football team), to sponsor the Dayton Cadets football team and use players recruited from the three factories to fill out a team roster.
 Thus, DELCO, D.M.P.
 Co. and DECO triangle of plants became the team’s new corporate sponsors and added new players to the renamed “Triangles” football team.

-Nelson “Bud” Talbott, a Walter Camp All-American tackle and team captain at Yale University (1913-15), was brought in as coach.
+Nelson “Bud” Talbott, a Walter Camp All-American tackle and team captain at Yale University (1913-15), was brought in as coach in 1916.
 Team manager was Mike Redelle, who arranged the team’s playing schedule, recruited new players, handled travel arrangements for road games, etc. The team’s first secretary-treasurer was A. O. Davison.